-- 1. First responders will assume the role of Medial Command and take control of all patient care activities - 2.
-The first considerations are scene safety and scene evaluation - A. Safety issues should immediately be communicated to all responding agencies - B. Scene evaluation is necessary to request additional resources or personnel if needed - 3.
-All patients will be initially assessed for priority as outlined in Initial Approach to theScene and Universal Patient Care Protocols - 4.
-Following all primary assessments and communication, treatment algorithms will be initiated - A. Airway management - B. Hemorrhage control by manual pressure (or tourniquet if indicated) - C. Bandages should not be applied until MEDIC personnel have had the opportunity to assess the injury - 5.
-Manual cervical spine motion restriction as indicated based on mechanism of injury - A. A cervical collar may be applied prior to MEDIC personnel examining the spine - 6.
-Expose the patient as indicated so that a complete assessment may be performed
+- 1. First responders will assume the role of Medial Command and control patient care activities - 2.
+Initial considerations are scene safety and scene evaluation - A. Safety issues should immediately be communicated to all responding agencies - B. Request additional resources and/or personnel if needed - 3.
+All patients will be initially assessed for priority as outlined in Initial Approach to the Scene and Universal Patient Care Protocols - 4.
+Following primary assessments and communication, treatment algorithms will be initiated - A. Airway management - B. Hemorrhage control by manual pressure (or tourniquet if indicated) - C. Bandages should not be applied until MEDIC personnel have had the opportunity to assess the injury (covering wounds for ease of re-inspection is appropriate) - D. Fracture immobilization - 5.
+Cervical spine motion restriction as indicated based on mechanism of injury - A. A cervical collar may be applied prior to MEDIC personnel examining the spine - 6.
+Expose the patient as indicated so that a complete assessment may be performed - 7.
+Provide report to the responding MEDIC crew